The Grace 401(k)

 Funds30%

-• The richer the share class, the bigger their cut.
-They can be rewarded for choosing the more expensive option — not the better one.
+• The richer the share class, the bigger the cut can be.
+That can reward choosing the more expensive option — not the best one.

 The Million-Dollar Question